wishmouse/Planning/stretch_goals.md

 Stretch Goals
 ============

- - add privacy settings for commenting / contacting another user
+ - Add privacy settings for commenting / contacting another user
- - using OAuth facebook, user can see another users mutual friends?
+ - Using OAuth facebook, user can see another users mutual friends?
- - user can add profile picture
+ - User can add profile picture
- -
+ - User can rate and comment based on experience